 Then, craft your strategy statement based on it. that captures the strategy’s essence in a way that makes sense to everyone in the company

-I recommend to use this template that includes the three key components of any product strategy:
+I recommend using this template that includes the three key components of any product strategy:

 - Business goals